eberhab/bluetooth-repair/README.md

 # bluetooth-repair

-A bluetooth auto-re-pair daemon based on bluetoothctl
+A bluetooth auto-re-pair daemon based on bluetoothctl and a custom devices list

 Bt-repair continously monitors bluetoothctl for owned devices within range.
 Owned devices are defined based on a simple, user managed text file.
 If an owned devices is seen, bt-repair tries to connect a given number of times.
 If connect repeatedly fails, it will then delete the bluetooth device and attempt to pair it again.